 Before going into the rig accepting for rig choke manifold, we have to identify the choke manifold.

-The choke manifold is consist of a group of valves, lines, and chokes which are lined in a way to control any flow of drilling mud and Kick fluids from the annulus during any Well Control issue.
-Some of the conditions that the manifold may be required upon to work under are a variety of fluids such as Water Based Mud, Oil Based Mud, water, or gas, high pressures, downstream velocities, upstream flow rates, and obstructions in the produced fluids such as sand, pipe protector rubbers or shale.
+The choke manifold consists of a group of valves, lines, and chokes, which are lined in a way to control any flow of drilling mud and Kick fluids from the annulus during any Well Control issue.
+Some of the conditions that the manifold may be required to work under are a variety of fluids such as Water Based Mud, Oil Based Mud, water, or gas, high pressures, downstream velocities, upstream flow rates, and obstructions in the produced fluids such as sand, pipe protector rubbers or shale.

-The choke manifold should make a control on pressures by utilizing one of many chokes.
-It should direct flow to one of many areas including a burning boom, the reserve pit, drilling fluids pit, or overboard a drilling vessel when applicable.
-The choke manifold must have pressure ratings at least equal to the BOP stack and should have same pressure testing specifications which performed on the BOPs.
-It should be well fixed to prevent movement during any Killing operation.
-Also The choke manifold should have an easy access to every manifold component, with all lines fixed as straight as possible.
-All lines and valves must have equivalent consistent inner diameter to decrease turbulent erosion at any diameter changes.
+The choke manifold should control pressures by utilizing one of many chokes.
+It should direct flow to one of many areas, including a burning boom, the reserve pit, the drilling fluids pit, or overboard a drilling vessel when applicable.
+The choke manifold must have pressure ratings at least equal to the BOP stack and should have the exact pressure testing specifications performed on the BOPs.
+It should be well-fixed to prevent movement during any Killing operation.
+Also, The choke manifold should have easy access to every manifold component, with all lines fixed as straight as possible.
+All lines and valves must have an equivalent consistent inner diameter to decrease turbulent erosion at any diameter changes.

 Choke Manifold Design.

 The principle used for BOP stack design will also be used for designing the choke manifold.
-The proper procedure is to make sure that there are a backup system in case of tool fail.
-Also it is a good practice initially to utilize the manifold necessary to reach the total depth to avoid fixing a different manifold with each casing run in the hole.
-Below figure shows a choke manifold utilized in many drilling wells.
-Note that such design meets all of the needs for choke manifolds.
+The proper procedure is to make sure that there is a backup system in case of tool failure.
+Also, it is a good practice to utilize the manifold necessary to reach the total depth to avoid fixing a different manifold with each casing run in the hole.
+The below figure shows a choke manifold utilized in many drilling wells.
+Note that such a design meets all of the needs for choke manifolds.

-- Buffer chambers are used at the downstream connections to be used as hydraulic cushions and to reduce erosion.
+- Buffer chambers are used at the downstream connections as hydraulic cushions and to reduce erosion.

-- Two hand-adjustable chokes may be used due to their high stem and seat erosion rates and due to their tendency to cause drilling pack off with cuttings.
+- Two hand-adjustable chokes may be used due to their high stem and seat erosion rates and tendency to cause drilling pack off with cuttings.

 - A direct line from the BOP stack to the burning pit for gas is provided should it become necessary to divert the well temporarily.

-- A tap may be used to allow for manifold pressurization to decrease pressure surges to zero when opening the valves near the stack.
+- A tap may allow manifold pressurization to decrease pressure surges to zero when opening the valves near the stack.

-- Note that this design does not constitute a true diverter system.
+- Note that this design does not constitute an accurate diverter system.

-Below video can describe well what is the choke manifold and its application.
+The video below describes well what is the choke manifold and its application.

 Choke Manifold Application

-- A choke manifold is used to control the pressures encountered during a Kick . ( check also major Kick warning Signs)
+- A choke manifold is used to control the pressures encountered during a Kick. (check also significant Kick warning Signs).